vasilestefirta/basic-git-commands/README.md

 > **Multi-line commit message** -  For a multi-line commit message, you only need to run ```git commit``` without ```-m```.
 This will open a VI text editor in your terminal.
 Write your multi-line message here (create a new line break by hitting *enter*) and then press *esc* and write ```:wq``` and hit *enter*.

+> **Change the commit message for your latest commit** - if you ever need to do that, then you can run ```git commit --amend -m "YOUR NEW MESSAGE HERE"```. **CAREFUL** - this will update the git history (it changes the history log's unique hash).
+It is recommended to run this commend, only if you're the only one who have seen the history (working on a temporary branch for example).
+If you'll change the history of any other developers, then this can cause issues with their repositories.

+> **Add a file to the latest commit, w/o creating a new one** - if you ever need to do that then, first of all, you need to make sure that your file was added to the staging area (via ```git add <file>```), then you need to run ```git commit --amend```.
+This will open up the Vim editor where you can update the latest commit's message if you need to.
+After that just press *esc*, write ```:wq``` and hit *enter*.
+To check if your file was successfully added to the latest commit, you can run ```git log --stat```.

 ## 1.7 Adding All Changes
 Great!
 You also can use wildcards if you want to add many files of the same type.
 Notice that I've added a bunch of .txt files into your directory below.